 Combustion testing for the first unit of the plant commenced in October 2016.
 The testing process included the introduction and ignition of natural gas fuel into the combustion turbine and bringing the turbine up to operating speed to ensure the system works.

 Upon completion of combustion tests, the steam systems of the plant will be tested to ensure they are free of debris.
 Initial testing and steam system restoration of the turbines is expected to be achieved by February 2017.
-Full load testing will then be carried out on all the three combustion turbines and the steam turbine-generator.
+Full load testing will then be carried out on all three combustion turbines along with the steam turbine generator.

 Kiewit Corporation was awarded the engineering, procurement and construction contract for the project.

 The site development contract was awarded to Phillips & Jordan.
 The scope of the contract, which required the use of more than 40 pieces of heavy equipment, included clearing and grubbing, excavation, grading of the site, storm drainage and outlet control structures installation, and permanent seeding.